dfelinto/blender-manual/manual/modeling/geometry_nodes/curve_primitives/bezier_segment.rst

 =======

 Curve
-   Bezier spline generated from the inputs.
+   Bézier spline generated from the inputs.